ricomariani/wrath-othello/README.md

 What can I say, it could be worse.

 I had to make a few very minor changes to reduce warnings from ridiculous to just awful.

+BTW: This program did not win, or even place, but it's never been beaten by a human since about 6 hours or so into its development which I guess tells you something about how hard Othello is.
+Also it ran *much* slower on some slice of a VAX 780.
+These days it's ridiculously fast but then I was lucky to evaluate 500 boards/sec.